Skin Cancer Facts

 Melanoma is a cancer that begins in the melanocytes – the cells that produce the skin coloring or pigment known as melanin.
 Melanin helps protect the deeper layers of the skin from the harmful effects of the sun.

-Melanoma is almost always curable when it is found in its very early stages.
-Although melanoma accounts for only a small percentage of skin cancer, it’s far more dangerous than other skin cancers and causes most skin cancer deaths.
+Melanoma is almost always curable when it’s found in its very early stages.
+Although melanoma accounts for only a small percentage of skin cancer, it’s far more aggressive than other skin cancers and causes most skin cancer deaths.
+Though it most often affects the skin (including under the nails), melanoma can start in the eyes, mouth, genital, or anal areas, too.

-Melanoma, the most serious type of skin cancer, will account for more than 76,600 cases of invasive skin cancer in 2013.
-It accounts for more than 9,000 of the 12,000-plus skin cancer deaths each year.
+Melanoma will account for more than 73,000 cases of invasive skin cancer in 2015.
+It accounts for more than 9,900 of the more than 13,000 skin cancer deaths each year.

-The overall 5-year survival rate for melanoma is 91%.
-For localized melanoma, the 5-year survival rate is 98%; survival rates for regional and distant stage diseases are 62% and 15%, respectively.
+The overall 5-year relative survival rate for melanoma is 91%.
+For localized melanoma, it’s 98%; survival rates for regional and distant stage diseases are 63% and 16%, respectively.
 About 84% of melanomas are diagnosed at a localized stage.
-You can read more in our document called Melanoma Skin Cancer online, or call us for a free copy.

 Other types of skin cancer

 There are a few rare types of skin cancer such as keratoacanthomas, Merkel cell carcinoma, skin lymphoma, Kaposi sarcoma, skin adnexal tumors, and sarcomas.
 These are all non-melanoma types.
-You can find out more about these and other non-melanoma cancers in our document called Skin Cancer: Basal and Squamous Cell online, or call us for details.
+You can find out more about these on our web site or call us for more information.

 What are the risk factors for skin cancer?